1888 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 1888 Indian Head Penny Value Guides

-The 1888 series divides into three categories based on striking method and intended purpose.
-Each occupies a different market position.
+The 1888 series breaks into three categories based on how the coins were struck.
+Each plays in a different price range.

 - 1888 No Mint Mark Indian Head Penny – Philadelphia circulation strikes, most commonly available type.